-Thank you for your interest in becoming a Blind Foundation Red Puppy Sponsor.
+Thank you for your interest in becoming a Blind Low Vision NZ Red Puppy Sponsor.
 Your generosity could make all the difference to New Zealanders who are blind or who have low vision and dream of the confidence, independence and companionship a guide dog brings.

 How much does Red Puppy Sponsorship cost?